rdfostrich/article-jws2018-ostrich/content/related-work.md

 ### RDF Archiving
 {:#related-work-archiving}

+Versioning also is a popular area in many domains, such as software development.
+[Git](cite:cites git) is a distributed version control system, typically used in software development projects, which enables users to work of text documents independently, and synchronize their versions safely.
+Furthermore, it maintains a complete history of the documents by storing the *differences* between each version.
+Storing the differences, i.e. changesets/deltas, between each version instead of maintaining fully materialized snapshots of each version can significantly reduce the storage requirements for archives.
+Techniques like these are also used in existing RDF archiving solutions.

 Linked Open Datasets typically [change over time](cite:cites datasetdynamics), creating a need for [maintaining the history of the datasets](cite:cites archiving).
 Hence, RDF archiving has been an active area of research over the last couple of years.